Superdrag: Solo projects

 Coffey is presently pursuing a career in recording and producing, operating Independent Recorders in Knoxville, Tennessee and organizing an annual multi-day rock festival, Hottfest, "Donnie Hott" being an inner-circle nickname for the drummer.
 Powers joined Guided By Voices as a fill-in bassist for their final European tour, returning to his pre-Superdrag job at Sony Music Publishing in Nashville and starting a family; a solo album is in the works from Powers.
 Harrison remains in Knoxville as a solo artist, with former bandmate Coffey in his backing band, often playing live shows with Knoxville rockers The High Score.
 Pappas plays bass and shares lead vocal duties in the Nashville rock group WHIP!.

-Davis, too, is continuing as a performer.
-Davis released a gospel-influenced, spiritually-centered album—John Davis—in 2005, then switched gears with an aggressive rock album, 2007's Arigato!.
-He has also become a session musician, most notably with Allison Moorer, which led to European touring and an appearance on The Tonight Show with Jay Leno.
+Davis released a gospel-influenced, spiritually-centered album titled John Davis in 2005, then switched gears with an aggressive rock album, 2007's Arigato!.
+He has also become a session musician, playing with Allison Moorer, which led to European touring and an appearance on The Tonight Show with Jay Leno.
 He also plays guitar for The Astronaut Pushers, who released their debut album in 2005.

 Reunion (2007–2010)

 In July 2007, 6 reunion shows were announced, scheduled for October and November 2007.
 These shows featured the original lineup of Davis, Coffey, Fisher, and Pappas playing mostly from the first two Superdrag LPs, as well as one track from Davis' latest solo album.

 In December 2007, two new demo tracks were posted on Superdrag's MySpace page, hinting at a new album in the future.

 On January 8, 2008, John Davis announced on the Superdrag news section that the band is reunited indefinitely, stating that "Superdrag's original line-up will reconvene in the recording studio in February to begin work on our first new recording project together since 1998's Head Trip in Every Key."
-Also revealed was the fact that Superdrag will be co-headlining with Nada Surf on April 11, 2008, at Terminal 5 in NYC.

-On March 8, 2008, Superdrag visited Lake Fever Productions in Nashville and recorded four songs for the upcoming album with Jason Bullock and Joe Colvert.

-On October 15, 2008, Davis announced a new album, Industry Giants, which was released on March 17, 2009.
-After a U.S. tour in the spring of 2009 and other dates following, Superdrag again became inactive after a performance of May 22, 2010 in tribute to the recently deceased Big Star frontman Alex Chilton.
-Earlier in the month, Davis joined the surviving members of Big Star during a show at the Levitt Shell in Memphis; two of the songs performed, "In The Street" and "Don't Lie To Me", were later released as a 7-inch single.
-Pappas continues with Flesh Vehicle, Rock City Birdhouse, and Senator Pappas & The Assassins; Davis, Pappas, and Sam Powers played in Warthog, a Ramones tribute band; and Davis has been most prolific as a member of the punk band Epic Ditch.
+On March 8, 2008, Superdrag visited Lake Fever Productions in Nashville and recorded four songs for an upcoming album with Jason Bullock and Joe Colvert.
+On March 17, 2009, the band released Industry Giants.
+A U.S. tour started in the spring of 2009, and after a performance on May 22, 2010 in tribute to the recently deceased Big Star frontman Alex Chilton, Superdrag again became inactive.
+Earlier that month, Davis joined the surviving members of Big Star during a show at the Levitt Shell in Memphis; two of the songs performed, "In The Street" and "Don't Lie To Me", were later released as a 7-inch single.
+Pappas continues with Flesh Vehicle, Rock City Birdhouse, and Senator Pappas & The Assassins; Davis, Pappas, and Sam Powers played in Warthog, a Ramones tribute band; and Davis has played with the punk band Epic Ditch.